Code-Institute-Submissions/codeinstituteproject1/README.md

 **Gallery** - Another self explanatory page, users can find image galleries of the monkees on this page.

-**Bookus** - This page houses a form that the users can submit to make enquirees about booking the monkees.
+**Book-us** - This page houses a form that the users can submit to make enquirees about booking the monkees.

 The pages appear in his order in the navbar.
 I felt that the bios, music, videos and gallerys are of equal importance, so no particular order was applied.
 Bookus was put last as this would useually be a parting action on the site, so by putting it at the end of the navbar, users have to make a concious effort to select it, passing over all the links other content.